At WPI, faculty members and students are engaged in cutting-edge research across a broad range of disciplines.

 In addition to supporting Academic Affairs during its transition to a dean structure, she has contributed to many administrative leadership committees, worked closely with faculty governance, and been part of several committees on topics as diverse as human resources, events, and space planning.

 Graves earned an associate’s degree at Becker College, as well as numerous certificates in leadership skills and management.

-As Director of Intellectual Property and Innovation, a position he’s held since 2011, Todd Keiller manages the WPI patent portfolio and is the lead in licensing technology to existing companies or startups in order to move it on a commercial pathway.
+As Director of Technology Commercialization, a position he’s held since 2011, Todd Keiller manages the WPI patent portfolio and is the lead in licensing technology to existing companies or startups in order to move it on a commercial pathway.
 Additionally, he has developed a vibrant licensing program, revised the university’s intellectual property policy, and initiated several organizations on campus, including the WPI Accelerator Fund, Tech Advisors Network IP Evaluation Group, and the Accelerate WPI program.